syncfusion/blazor-docs/src/diagrams/diagram/swim-lane.md

 ## Limitations

-* Connectors cannot be cancelled when added directly to swimlane.
+* Connectors cannot be canceled when added directly to swimlane.
 You must initialize the connector through connector collection.
 * We cannot edit the phase line style.